Laplacian with singular drift in a critical borderline case: Proof of Theorem

 We extend $S^t$ from $C^\infty$ to $L_\Phi$ via the standard density argument using $\|S^t f\|_\Phi \leq e^{2\frac{c_\delta}{\sqrt{\delta}} t}\|f\|_\Phi$.
 Finally, we extend $S^t$ to all $t>0$ by postulating the semigroup property.

-(\textit{iii}) This is clear from the construction of the semigroup via Cauchy's criterion.
-That is, in the proof of (\textit{ii}), say, we have two approximations $\{b_n\}$, $\{b_n'\}$ of $b$ satisfying conditions of Section \ref{approx_sect} such that, for a fixed initial function $f$, the corresponding solutions $v_n$, $v_n'$ converge to different limits.
+(\textit{ii}) This is clear from the construction of the semigroup via Cauchy's criterion.
+That is, in the proof of (\textit{ii}), say, we have two smooth approximations $\{b_n\}$, $\{b_n'\}$ of $b$ in $L^2$ not increasing the constants $\delta$, $c_\delta$ of $b$, such that, for a fixed initial function $f$, the corresponding solutions $v_n$, $v_n'$ converge to different limits.
 However, mixing $\{b_n\}$, $\{b_n'\}$, we obtain that the corresponding sequence of solutions is again a Cauchy sequence, and so the limits of $v_n$, $v_n'$ must coincide.